TonyCSB/SJTU-Form-Autofill/README.md

 # SJTUEntryExitApp
-An autofill for SJTU Entry &amp; Exit Application
+A Chrome extension to autofill the SJTU Entry &amp; Exit Application.